Parents

 The School Profile Update should take approximately 15-30 minutes to complete for each child enrolled.
 To access the update, please login to your PowerSchool account, click “Forms” and select the first form under the Profile Update header.
 (If you have already submitted the Student, Contact and Emergency Information form, please verify that the information is still correct before continuing to the next form.)

-All questions about this form can be directed to Isa Dunaway (isadunaway@trinityes.org).
+All questions about this form can be directed to Margaret Olander at margaretolander@trinityes.org

 • Course Selection